chpc-uofu/spack-config/readme.md

 module load gcc/8.3.0
 module use $HOME/spack/local/modules/linux-centos7-x86_64/Compiler/linux-centos7-nehalem/gcc/8.3.0
 ```

+NOTE: You can also put the user `config.yaml` and `upstream.yaml` to `~/.spack`, which will make it default for any user interaction, thus not requiring the `-C` option with the `spack` commands.
+More details on precendence of config file locations is [here](https://spack.readthedocs.io/en/latest/configuration.html#scope-precedence).

 ## Things to discuss at CHPC
 - install dir and local drive for building, module files location